AnnieCannons/intro-to-programming-curriculum/3. html/readme.md

 5. **How to debug HTML**
 6. **Where to find resources for refreshers and new learning**

-### In-class activities
+### Exercises

 1. Install Visual Studio Code
-2. Head + Body tags
-   a.
-Add your name to the title of the in-class website (slide 15)
-3. In-class website
+2. Students will go through the lecture and work on the following exercises in class, [dedicated repo](https://github.com/AnnieCannons/html-in-class-exercises).
    a.
 Headers Part One
    b.
 Headers Part Two
    c.
 About Section